Edward-Cody/EdwardCody_Project/docs/DeveloperDocumentation.md

 - To give the browser time to load a web page, the code waits 1 second after the "Start" button (in the GUI) is pressed before taking the screenshot of the first webpage.
 Then, a 0.5 second pause happens before taking a screenshot of each subsequent web page.
 This means if the user navigates to a new web page very rapidly, or a webpage takes a significant time to load, the screenshot may be inaccurate.
   - To change the delay of the first screenshot, go to line 90 in "run_me.py"
   - To change the delay of all the other screenshots, go to line 229 in "app.py"
+- Ignore the following warning message: "UserWarning: Starting a Matplotlib GUI outside of the main thread will likely fail."
+The heatmaps are successfully created using matplotlib.

 ## End User Interaction and Flow Through Code (Walkthrough)